inria-paris-robotics-lab/agimus_ur10/README.md

 ### **3. Setup Your Environment**

-Before using Mantis, you need to make a few modifications to the configuration.
+Before using the UR10e, you need to make a few modifications to the configuration:

-### **prl_ur5_robot_configuration**
+### **prl_ur10e_robot_configuration**

-To configure your setup, edit the `prl_ur5_robot_configuration/config/standart_setup.yaml` file.
+To configure your setup, edit the `prl_ur10e_robot_configuration/config/standard_setup.yaml` file.
 Update the following parameters to match your hardware and network setup:

 - **IP Address and Ports**: Specify the network interface and ports for the robot.
 - **Cameras**: Configure the hand-eye cameras, including their model and pose.